AdobeDocs/experience-platform.en/help/hygiene/api/dataset-expiration.md

 >[!NOTE]
 >
->If you receive a 404 error, ensure the request has no additional forward slash.
-A trailing slash can break a POST request.
+>If you receive a 404 error, ensure that the request has no additional forward slashes.
+A trailing slash can cause a POST request to fail.

 **API format**